Mental Health Crisis Helpline: 0800 915 4644

 What is the Mental Health Crisis Helpline?

-The Mental Health Crisis Helpline is a telephone service offering support to anyone in Surrey and North East Hampshire experiencing a mental health crisis.
+The Mental Health Crisis Helpline is a telephone service offering support to adults of all ages in Surrey and North East Hampshire who are experiencing a mental health crisis.

-Lines are open 24 hours, 7 days a week.
+Lines are open 24 hours, seven days a week.
 You don’t need to book an appointment and calls are free of charge.

 Your care co-ordinator, if you have one, will be best placed to advise on your care and support.
 If you’re able to, please contact them during normal office hours if you are already accessing our services and feel your mental health has deteriorated or you need support.